williamhere/algorithm/README.md

 # algorithm
-Implement the Apriori algorithm using packages with min_support=0.05 on Data.txt and collect the final frequent itemsets S
+1.Implement the Apriori algorithm using packages with min_support=0.05 on Data.txt and collect the final frequent itemsets S

+2.Implement the Apriori algorithm without packages with min_support=0.05 on Data.txt and collect the final frequent itemsets S

+3.Implement the Apriori algorithm without packages with min_sup=0.0003, min_sup=0.0006, and min_sup=0.0009, respectively on Music.txt and collect the final frequent itemsets S